EXCV31/Trash-Programs/README.md

-# Trash-Programs
+# Scripts

 [EN] Programs written to be used only once and to be deleted.
-Without any code refactoring etc.
+However, everyone knows how it is actually :)

-[PL] Programy napisane aby użyć ich tylko raz i je skasować. Żadnej refaktoryzacji itp.
+[PL] Programy napisane aby użyć ich tylko raz i je skasować.
+Jednak jak jest w rzeczywistości wie każdy :)

 ## NX extractor.py